-Occasionally, a friend or colleague seems to have some difficulty configuring their video to work properly with the Skype software when there was no video stream displaying, so I’ve decided to put together a short list of some of the most common problems that cause Skype to have no video stream from either your webcam or from the person you’re calling.
+Occasionally, people seem to have difficulty configuring their webcam and video to work properly with the Skype software.
+No matter what they try, there’s no video stream on display.
+If you’re experiencing this, this short list solves the problems of no video stream from either your webcam or from the person you’re calling.

-First, download the latest version of Skype for either Windows, Mac or Linux.
+Before going through this checklist, download the latest version of Skype for either Windows, Mac, or Linux.
 This will ensure that you have the latest bug fixes and patches installed.
 For that matter, if you’re having a problem with the video stream from the person you’re trying to call, make sure they have the latest version of Skype as well!

 1. Check Your Drivers

 Update your video device software to the latest version.
 Check with the manufacturer website of your webcam for the latest driver update, and of course, doing a Windows update can’t hurt (usually).

 Check your current driver version by going into the device manager.
 For most versions of Windows, that’s in the Control Panel > System and Security > System Device Manager.